likebase/Dungeon_Escape/README.md

-⚠ The Public Data Portal API server is currently down, so the program will not function correctly. ⚠ ⚠ Use "Dungeon_Escape.ipynb" when working with Anaconda, and use "Dengeon_Escape.py" when working with Visual Studio Code. ⚠
+⚠ The Public Data Portal API server is currently down, so the program will not function correctly. ⚠ ⚠ You can check it through the gameplay video in the PlayVideo folder. ⚠ ⚠ Use "Dungeon_Escape.ipynb" when working with Anaconda, and use "Dengeon_Escape.py" when working with Visual Studio Code. ⚠

 [Character Controls]